Maximos IV Sayegh: Cardinal

 The patriarch's acceptance was protested by Elias Zoghby, the Patriarchal Vicar for the See of Alexandria, Cairo and the Sudan.
-The vicar opposed the acceptance of the status of a Roman cardinal by the Melkite patriarch, on the grounds that "the leader of an Eastern Catholic church should not hold a subordinate Latin-rite office" and in protest of Patriarch Maximos' acceptance Zoghby resigned as vicar.
-The patriarch gave a speech on 14 March 1965, clarifying his reasons for accepting and how the Pope Paul's decree altered the nature of the College of Cardinals: it was no longer just an institution within the Latin Church but was now the senate of the entire Catholic Church and an Eastern Catholic Patriarch who became a cardinal was no longer accepting a subordinate position in the clergy of the Latin church.
-It was now a way for the Pope to extend to the Eastern Patriarchs an additional role in helping him govern the universal church.
+The vicar opposed the acceptance of the status of a Roman cardinal by the Melkite patriarch, on the grounds that "the leader of an Eastern Catholic church should not hold a subordinate Latin-rite office" and in protest of Maximos' acceptance Zoghby resigned as vicar.
+The patriarch gave a speech on 14 March 1965, clarifying his reasons for accepting and how the Pope Paul's decree altered the nature of the College of Cardinals: it was no longer just an institution within the Latin Church but was now the senate of the entire Catholic Church and an Eastern Catholic patriarch who became a cardinal was no longer accepting a subordinate position in the clergy of the Latin church.
+It was now a way for the pope to extend to the Eastern patriarchs an additional role in helping him govern the universal church.

 On 22 November 1965, he was assigned the church of Santa Maria in Cosmedin for religious celebrations while he was in Rome.
-He was not assigned the Roman deaconry title associated with the church as he would have been were he not an Eastern Patriarch.
+He was not assigned the Roman deaconry title associated with the church as he would have been were he not an Eastern patriarch.
 The title of cardinal-deacon of Santa Maria in Cosmedin was retained by Cardinal Francesco Roberti, who held the titular church from 15 December 1958 until 26 June 1967.

+Death

-In October 1966 he received medical treatment at the Curie foundation in Paris for a tumor on his left eyelid.
+In October 1966 he received medical treatment at the Curie Institute (Paris) for a tumor on his left eyelid.
 His health deteriorated upon his return to Damascus, and on 8 October 1967 Maximos traveled to Beirut for further cancer treatment.
 He died on 5 November 1967 in Beirut at the age of 89.
 He was succeeded by Maximos V Hakim.